In The Frame : Descriptive gallery events organised by Artlink:

 Sessions for people who are Visually Impaired.

 The Galleries have offered education events for people who are visually impaired, since 2001.
-We offer descriptive tours conducted in small groups, followed by relevant hands-on workshops.
-From 2010 the scale of this programme was increased with support of the Miss Agnes H. Hunter Trust and the R S Macdonald Charitable Trust.
+They offer descriptive tours conducted in small groups, followed by relevant hands-on workshops.
+From 2010 the scale of this programme was increased with support of the Miss Agnes H Hunter Trust and the R S Macdonald Charitable Trust.

 To read more about this programme Click here,